 I am of two minds when I see this battle being waged in and around the tree that has an invisible eviction notice posted every June 1, the official date for summer starting in the Hamptons.

->

-> Several years back there was a summer season of unconscionable behavior with the deliberate killing of two fearless fawn whose only crime, a favorite eating spot at the corner of a back road cross street.
+Several years back there was a summer season of unconscionable behavior with the deliberate killing of two fearless fawns whose only crime, a favorite eating spot at the corner of a back road cross street.
 The locals looked upon these babies as a perfect picture of nature while to a day tripper they presented a target too tempting to roll on by.
-Tire tracks and torn up sod testified to the two dead, broken bodies lying tangled in the shrubbery.
+Tire tracks and torn-up sod testified to the two dead, broken bodies lying tangled in the shrubbery.

->

-> I am vacillating because I see both sides – the fun and the displacement.
+I am vacillating because I see both sides – the fun and the displacement.

 I grew up in a downward spiraling neighborhood in Brooklyn.
 During the summer, my grandparents would pack my brother, me, and them off to the Hamptons for a three to five-month vacation.
 Summer was always spent in the Hamptons, but the timeline was a variable, dependent upon weather patterns.

 We would bustle about, packing only the necessities, weeks before the closing of school.
 The day after school closing, we were standing at the local Long Island Rail Road station awaiting departure to the Country.
 This ritual started long before school days were in the picture.

 My aunt who married late in life bought and gave the Southampton property to her parents.
 Her dad had become disabled in his thirties.
 He was a small wiry man who had made a good living as a jockey.
 In the late 1930s and early 1940s, chronic kidney disease was not very treatable so he was the first house husband I knew.
 Aunt Betty went off to work during the day, and Grandma had her work as Superintendent of our Building kept her busy most of the day cleaning or repairing.